machiela-lab/sparrpowR/cran-comments.md

 * Changes to `spatial_data()`
   * Used `as.solist()` to specify appropriate class to lists
 * Changes to `spatial_power()`
-  * Added `p_correct` arugment to apply a multiple testing correction
+  * Added `p_correct` argument to apply a multiple testing correction
   * Fixed typos in documentation
   * Deprecated `cascon` argument (moved to `spatial_plots()` function)
   * Estimates case-only power (lower tail) and case/control (lower and upper tail) and captures both outputs.
 Case-only is now a one-tailed hypothesis test by default.
 The arguments `lower_tail` and `upper_tail` have been replaced with argument `alpha`